angarsky/diveintopython/learn/variables/variable-import.md

 ## Importing Variables from Another File via Module Import

-Alternatively, you can also import the entire module `file1.py` and access the variable using the module name like this:
+Alternatively, you can load variables from another file by importing the entire module  - simply import `file1.py` and access the variable using the module name like this:

 ```python
 # file2.py